 - Recreational areas including enclosed sports arenas, stadiums, swimming pools, ice and roller rinks, arcades and bowling alleys.

-Violations of the smoking policy should be reported to the building representative who shall forward them to the appropriate administrative officer.
+Violations of the no smoking policy should be reported to the building representative who shall forward them to the appropriate administrative officer.

-N. Student Intellectual Property
+Q. Student Intellectual Property

 1. Work Done for Course Credit or Degree Requirement